uhh very cool game for cdww

 calculation Instantaneous Velocity let dx = mouseX - pmouseX; let dy = mouseY - pmouseY;

-Calculates how many pixels the mouse moved this frame in x and y directions
+Calculates how many pixels the mouse moved this frame by comparing current position to previous frame position

 calculation Velocity Decay smoothVelX *= 0.96; smoothVelY *= 0.96;